-Importing transport packages with the Database Transporter on page 116
+• Importing transport packages with the Database Transporter on page 116

-Using transport templates
+Creating and using transport templates

 If you repeatedly need to create transports with certain export criteria, you can use transport templates.
 You create transport templates in the Database Transporter.
 Configure a transport and mark it as a transport template.
 This creates a transport template in XML format.
-You can use the transport templates when you create transport packages with the Database Transporter or with the DBTransporterCMD.exe command line program.
-This loads the export criteria from the transport template file.